wasmCloud/capability-providers/blobstore-s3/README.md

 Json settings take precedence over environment variables and 'env' file values.

+## Aliases

+Link definitions can optionally contain bucket name aliases which replace an alias with a different name.
+For example, if the link definition contains the setting "alias_backup=backup.20220101", then for any api where the actor saves an object to the bucket "backup", it will actually be stored in the bucket "backup.20220101".
+The use case for this is to allow the actor to hard-code a small number of symbolic names that can be remapped by an administrator when linking the actor to this provider.
+If an alias is defined, it is in effect for all api methods.
+Any use of a bucket name not in the alias map is passed on without change.
+As a convention, it is recommended to use the prefix "alias_" for bucket names within actor code, to clarify to readers that use of an alias is intended;
+however, the prefix is not required.

 ## Known issues

 - getContainerInfo does not return container creation date (it's not available in head_bucket request)